COVID-19 information hub

-- SHPA Members If you want to continue, or start, a conversation about COVID-19, please do so in the COVID-19 member forum, so everyone can access, share and learn from the information discussed.
+- SHPA Members If you want to discuss anything COVID-19 related, please do so in the COVID-19 member forum, so everyone can access, share and learn from the information discussed.

 Join the COVID-19 member forum by logging into Online CPD →

 - Not an SHPA Member?
-Non-members based in Australia can request access to the forum by emailing email@example.com.
+Non-members can request access to the forum by emailing email@example.com.

 Understanding and knowledge of COVID-19 is evolving rapidly.
 While the content presented in these webinars was current at the time of presentation, SHPA urges all pharmacists to be mindful of the webinar dates when considering or utilising information.